plinss/acmebot/README.md

 The default value is '/var/run'.
 * 'resource' specifies the directory to store the client key and registration files for the ACME account.
 The default value is '/var/local/acmebot'.
-* 'private_key' specifies the directory to store private key and backup private key files.
+* 'private_key' specifies the directory to store primary private key files.
 The default value is '/etc/ssl/private'.
+* 'backup_key' specifies the directory to store backup private key files.
+The default value is '/etc/ssl/private'.
+* 'full_key' specifies the directory to store primary private key files that include the certificate chain.
+The default value is '/etc/ssl/private'.
 * 'certificate' specifies the directory to store certificate files.
+The default value is '/etc/ssl/certs'.
+* 'full_certificate' specifies the directory to store full chain certificate files that include the root certificate.
 The default value is '/etc/ssl/certs'.
 * 'chain' specifies the directory to store certificate intermediate chain files.
 The default value is '/etc/ssl/certs'.